hernanponcetta/biblo-express/README.md

 - Joi

 ## Setup

 Coming soon...
-It will be deploy to Heroku.
+It will be deployed to Heroku.
 I will provide a complete Postman collection to explore all endpoints.